Nasser-A-Ali/Honest-Harry-Car-Sales-Project/README.md

 <hr>

-The requirements that were followed to this program can be found in the PDF file for this repo.
+The requirements that were followed to create this program can be found in the PDF file for this repo.
 This program requests some values, validates them, performs calculations, and displays the results in a neatly formatted output.

 <ins>Highlighted skills</ins>: input validation, formatted string literals, formatted output, iterative statements (loops)